thepolicylab-projectportals/project-portal-theme/sites/README.md

 ### Add metadata file

+### Add images

+The site-specific images used throught the app should be contained in an `images/` directory within the site's directory.
+For images, we use convention over configuration, so it is the names of the files that must match the expected thing.
+The following files must be provided:

+- `[about/completed/contact/ongoing/open].jpg`: Splash images used as the background of the header for the respective page
+- `icon.png`: A small icon used as the favicon for the page (the little icon in the broswer tab)
+- `logo.png`: A small icon used in the navbar and footer for the page.

 To customize the metadata used in the app, we create a `meta.json` file which provides metadata used in the deployment (such as the site's title, and the airtable partner name).
 Copy the `meta.json` file from another site to get started and update it as needed.

 ### Add tailwind theme